DurgeshKr2242/DurgeshKr2242/README.md

 </p>

 <p align="center">
-  I'm a 2nd year student pursuing Bachelor's in Computer Sciebce 🎓 from Kaling Institute of Industrial Technology 🏛.
+  I'm a 2nd year student pursuing Bachelor's in Computer Science 🎓 from Kaling Institute of Industrial Technology 🏛.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
 I'm deep into Web 🕸️ Development.
 </p>

 <h2 align="center">Technology Stack <img src="https://github.com/DurgeshKr2242/DurgeshKr2242/blob/main/images/laptop.gif" width="50"></h2>